Evan-Kim2028/hypersync_lancedb/README.md

 about 1.2gb

-Hypersync time - 3 seconds, took about 100mb
+Hypersync time - 3 seconds, took about 100mb.
+But missing about 20k blocks